 Specific Issue Order

 These orders are made to resolve specific disputes between parents who share parental responsibility.
-Examples of these orders include whether a child should have an emergency operation or which school a child should attend.
+Examples of these orders include whether a child should have an emergency operation, which school a child should attend or taking a child to live abroad.

 Prohibited Steps Order